 How does Amazon Business work?

-After a business registers, configures an account and invites users to join the account, buyers can start their shopping experience on the Amazon Business home page.
+After a business registers, configures an account, and invites users to join the account, buyers can start their shopping experience on the Amazon Business home page.
 Buyers search for items their businesses need, view the Amazon and third-party offers for those items, and view the various product details.
-They can see whether there are offerings from small business or otherwise-credentialed sellers.
+They can see whether there are offerings from small business or otherwise-certified sellers.
 After making a purchase decision, buyers choose shipping addresses and payment methods before finalizing a purchase.

 Amazon Business adds a layer of oversight to the purchasing process.
 Account administrators can add purchasing approvals to their accounts.

 Buyers and administrators can track orders through the entire fulfillment process.
 Purchase orders and analytics allow administrators to reconcile spending within their organizations.

 Amazon Business helps businesses reduce procurement costs, enables transparency across multiple sellers, and gives businesses access to greater selection and dynamic pricing.
 In addition, the enterprise-friendly features available on Amazon Business provide companies control over purchasing authority and insightful information about their organization’s purchasing trends.